felipequaquio/nlw3/README.md

 **Important: instructions for setting the environment variables are in each .env.example file.
 The variables must be the same as in the .env file in the project's root folder.**

+**- NOTE: It is recommended to run each project, web interface and server, separately, with their own security and environment settings.
+Both are running in the same repository for example and study purposes.**

-After seting the variables in the .env file, follow one of the steps bellow.
+After setting the variables in the .env file, follow one of the steps bellow.

 **1- Using Docker**